a-bautista/react-the-complete-guide-udemy/README.md

 In order to install the dependencies from the `package.json` you need to run `npm install` in the folder where your `package.json` file is located.

-In order to install the dependencies from the `package-lock.json` you need to run `npm ci` in the folder where your `package-lock.json` file is located.
+In order to install the nested dependencies exact version numbers from the `package-lock.json` you need to run `npm ci` in the folder where your `package-lock.json` file is located.
+Notice that you need both the package-lock.json and

 ### section-3